Dewalt-arch/pimpmyadlab/readme.md

   - Run 1
     - Sets the name of the computer to Spiderman, reboots
-    - After the reboot, Run script again, Select Menu Option S again for Run #2
+    - After the reboot, Run script again, Select Menu Option S for Run #2

   - Run 2
     - Enter the ip address of the domain controller when prompted